buresjan/shapeshifter/README.md

    cd shapeshifter
    git submodule update --init --recursive
    ```
-2. (Optional) Build the LBM solver following the instructions in `submodules/tnl-lbm/` if you do not already have a compiled binary.
+2. Build the LBM solver following the instructions in `submodules/tnl-lbm/` if you do not already have a compiled binary.

+Check `playground/` for runnable experiments.
+For example, `playground/run_junction_tcpc.py` generates a mesh with `meshgen`, stages the artefacts in `tnl-lbm`, runs the `sim_tcpc` binary, and prints the objective returned by the solver.

 ## Python environment